perry-mitchell/c01/README.md

 The file path may be relative or absolute.

+_Note that the project comes with a sample database, `sample.db.csv`, so you can use that to quickly test: `npm start -- ./sample.db.csv`._

 ### Tests

 You can run the unit tests by simply calling `npm test`.
 The tests execute all current specs and checks to see that the coverage is still at an acceptable amount.